nguyenvuminhh/fortress-fury-tower-defense/README.md

 - Multiple maps: the player can choose between 3 maps.

 ## Acknowledgement
-- The project has been completed with the assistance of the staff of the course _CS-C2105 - Programming Studio A_ at Aalto University.
+- The project has been completed with the assistance of the professors and teaching assistants of the course _CS-C2105 - Programming Studio A_ at Aalto University.
 - All graphics, including map, guns, enemies, are designed by me.

 ## Some screenshots